naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UIName</span> | String | Name of the UI prefab to make visible.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UINames</span> | List&lt;String&gt; | Name of the UI prefab to make visible.

 </div>

 #### Example
 ```
 ; Given you've added a custom UI with prefab name `Calendar`,
-; the following will make it visible on the scene
+; the following will make it visible on the scene.
 @showUI Calendar

 ; Given you've hide the entire UI with @hideUI, show it back
 @showUI

+; Simultaneously reveal built-in `ITipsUI` and custom `Calendar` UIs.
+@showUI ITipsUI,Calendar
 ```

 ## skip